Hardware Infrastructure

 Cluster Nodes

-Cluster nodes can be any compute hardware capable of running VMs, with Ubuntu 16.04, Ubuntu 18.04, or CentOS 7 installed.
-Most of FIREWHEEL’s components are run within a python virtual environment, so it likely that FIREWHEEL can be used with other operating systems, but this has not been fully tested and, therefore, is not officially supported yet.
+Cluster nodes can be any compute hardware (and corresponding OS) capable of running VMs.
+FIREWHEEL’s components are run within a Python virtual environment, so it likely that any operating system that supports minimega and other necessary dependencies will also support FIREWHEEL.
 The primary limiting factor for experiment size is compute resources including CPU cores, RAM, hard disk space, and network capacity.
 We recommend at least 24 logical CPUs, 128GB RAM, and a 500GB (ideally NVMe) solid state disk.
 These specifications should be able to launch an experiment with 50-100 small VMs).
 These are just recommendations and the more robust the hardware, the larger the experiment can become.
 If more compute power is needed, the size of a cluster can always be increased by adding more nodes.
 See the Installation Guide for more details about installation requirements and how to set-up and configure (or reconfigure) a FIREWHEEL cluster.

 Control Node